voandy/reuser/README.md

 - Clicking on the name of the listing's poster or any of the reviewers will take you to a detailed [profile page](https://www.reuser.xyz/profile?id=5cbc59652a14973148d1384a).
 - The profile page shows the user's details as well as all their active listings and reviews of them.

-### User Accounts
+## User Accounts

 #### Signing-up
 - New users can create an account by clicking the "become a reuser" button on the home page, or by clicking login on the top right of the navigation bar and selecting "sign-up."
 - The [sign-up page](https://www.reuser.xyz/sign-up) validates input ensuring that a valid email address is entered (follows a valid format and doesn't already exist in the database) and matching passwords of at least 8 characters are entered.
-- After signing-up, a new user account is added to the database, with their password hashed and salted via bcrypt.js.
+- After signing-up, a new user account is added to the database with their password hashed and salted by bcrypt.js.
 The user is then directed to the log-in page.

 #### Logging-in
 - Users can log-in on the [log-in page](https://www.reuser.xyz/login), or by clicking "log-in" on the navigation bar which is available on every page.
-- Once the user's credentials are authenticated via passport.js, a session is then created to keep track of the user.
-Express-session is used for the implementation and management of the sessions.
+- Once the user's credentials are authenticated by passport.js, a session is then created to keep track of the user.
+Express-session is used for the implementation and management of sessions.
 - You can verify that you are logged-in by viewing the placeholder [dashboard](https://www.reuser.xyz/dashboard) (not yet implemented).
 If you are not logged-in, you will be redirected to login page that prompts you to login.
 - Further features for logged-in users are yet to be implemented.